lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-centred AI
+  - Human-Centred AI
-  - LLM evaluation
+  - LLM Evaluation & Alignment
-  - Interaction/behavioural design ethics
+  - Interaction/Behavioural Design Ethics
-  - Cognitive & computational linguistics
+  - Cognitive & Computational linguistics
-  - The philosophy of cognition
+  - The Philosophy of Mind & Language
-  - Wellbeing-supportive technologies
+  - Wellbeing-Supportive Technologies

 # Education to show in About widget
 education: